UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team22-visuomotor-policy.md

 ## Introduction

+Visuomotor policy learning aims to learn a control policy directly from visual inputs, enabling an agent to perceive its environment and take actions that accomplish a task.
+Compared with classical pipelines that rely on modular perception, planning, and control, end-to-end visuomotor learning offers a unified framework that can, in principle, learn task-relevant features automatically and handle complex sensor observations.

+However, learning from pixels is challenging: visual observations are high-dimensional, supervision is often limited or expensive to collect, and errors can compound over time as the agent visits states not covered by training data.
+These challenges are especially pronounced in real-world robotics and driving, where interaction data can be costly, slow, or safety-critical.
+As a result, recent work has emphasized data-efficient learning, including stronger IL/RL baselines, better augmentations, and pretraining strategies that improve downstream policy learning.

-### Problem Setup
+## Problem Setup

+We model visuomotor control as a sequential decision-making problem.
+Let the environment evolve over discrete time steps $$t = 1,2,\dots,T$$.
+The agent receives an observation $$o_t \in \mathcal{O}$$ (e.g., an RGB image or stacked frames), chooses an action $$a_t \in \mathcal{A}$$ (e.g., steering/throttle or robot joint commands), and the environment transitions to the next state while emitting reward $$r_t$$ (for RL) or providing supervision via expert actions (for IL).

+### Interaction and Trajectories

+A (partial-observation) trajectory can be written as:

+$$$$
+\tau = {(o_1, a_1, r_1), (o_2, a_2, r_2), \dots, (o_T, a_T, r_T)}.
+$$$$

+A parametrized policy $$\pi_\theta(a_t \mid o_t)$$ maps observations to either:

+* **Deterministic actions**: $$a_t = \pi_\theta(o_t)$$, or
+* **Stochastic actions**: $$a_t \sim \pi_\theta(\cdot \mid o_t).$$

+### Objectives

+**Reinforcement Learning (RL).** The goal is to maximize expected discounted return:

+$$$$
+\max_\theta ; \mathbb{E}*{\tau \sim \pi*\theta}\left[\sum_{t=1}^{T} \gamma^{t-1} r_t\right],
+$$$$

+where $$\gamma \in (0,1]$$ is the discount factor.

+**Imitation Learning (IL).** Given an offline dataset of expert demonstrations
+$$\mathcal{D} = {(o_i, a_i^{*})}_{i=1}^{N}$$, behavior cloning typically minimizes a supervised loss:

+$$$$
+\min_\theta ; \mathbb{E}*{(o,a^*) \sim \mathcal{D}}\left[\mathcal{L}\big(\pi*\theta(o), a^*\big)\right],
+$$$$

+where $$\mathcal{L}$$ is often MSE (continuous control) or cross-entropy (discrete actions).

 ## Approaches

+Broadly, modern visuomotor policy learning can be organized into three families: imitation learning, reinforcement learning, and pretraining-based methods that improve either of the above.

+### Imitation Learning

+Imitation learning learns directly from expert behavior (e.g., human driving or teleoperated robot demonstrations).
+The simplest and most common approach is behavior cloning (BC), which treats policy learning as supervised learning from $$o \mapsto a^*$$.

+A key limitation is distribution shift: small errors can cause the policy to drift into states not represented in the dataset, leading to compounding mistakes.
+Methods such as dataset aggregation (e.g., iteratively collecting corrections) and stronger regularization/augmentation are often used to improve robustness, especially in driving-like settings where stable, human-aligned behavior is preferred.

+### Reinforcement Learning

+Reinforcement learning optimizes behavior through interaction, using reward feedback to explore and improve.
+RL can achieve superhuman performance in principle, but often suffers from:

+* high sample complexity (many environment interactions),
+* sensitivity to reward design,
+* instability during training (especially from pixels).

+In robotics, RL is widely used in simulation and increasingly combined with offline data, strong augmentations, and representation learning to reduce real-world interaction requirements.

+### Policy and Representation Pretraining

+Because real-world interaction is expensive, many recent methods pretrain visual representations or policy components before downstream IL/RL.
+Pretraining can leverage:

+* large-scale unlabeled videos/images,
+* self-supervised objectives (e.g., contrastive learning),
+* action-aware objectives when actions (or pseudo-actions) are available.

+This project’s later section (“Policy Pretraining”) focuses on two representative perspectives:

+1. Action-conditioned contrastive pretraining that explicitly aligns representations with control-relevant semantics, and
+2. A critical re-evaluation showing that strong learning-from-scratch baselines (with proper augmentation and architecture choices) can match or exceed frozen pretraining in many settings—highlighting that *when* pretraining helps depends heavily on domain alignment and experimental controls.

 ## Policy Pretraining

-Learning visuomotor policies directly from interaction data is often prohibitively expensive, particularly in real-world robotic and autonomous driving settings.
+Learning visuomotor policies directly from interaction data is often expensive, particularly in real-world robotic and autonomous driving settings.
 As a result, many approaches seek to improve sample efficiency by pretraining visual representations or policy components prior to downstream imitation or reinforcement learning.
 However, existing methods differ substantially in both how pretraining is performed and whether it consistently benefits policy learning.

 In this section, we examine two complementary perspectives on policy pretraining.
 The first presents an action-conditioned contrastive learning framework that explicitly aligns representation learning with control objectives [1].
 The second revisits the effectiveness of visual pretraining by comparing it against strong learning-from-scratch baselines, providing a critical assessment of when and why pretraining improves visuomotor policy learning [2].